Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-OCVs are appointed by the Minister for Families Communities and Disability Services, under the Ageing and Disability Commissioner Act 2019, and the Children’s Guardian Act 2019.
+Official Community Visitors (OCVs) are appointed by the Minister for Families and Communities and the Minister for Disability Inclusion under the Ageing and Disability Commissioner Act 2019, and the Children’s Guardian Act 2019.
 OCVs come from a wide cross-section of the community, including people who have direct experience and expertise in areas such as disability services and supports, mental health, child protection, out-of-home care, advocacy and health care.

 Official Community Visitors may: